-Healthcare professionals often work shifts at unusual hours, like the early hours of the morning or all through the night.
+Healthcare professionals often work at unusual hours, like the early hours of the morning or all through the night.
 Working irregular shifts interrupts the body’s circadian rhythms, lowering your immune system and increasing the risk of work-related accidents.

 You might think you can simply catch up on the sleep you’ve missed, but studies show this sleep is generally poorer than the hours you’d typically rest at night.
 It’s important to make sure you receive quality sleep when you can.
 Sleep quality can be improved by keeping your room dark, cool, and noise-free.

-WebMD claims they make up around 35 percent of all radiation exposure in the average American, an increase from around 11 percent in the early 80s.
-Given their close proximity to X-rays, healthcare workers are at a much greater risk of radiation exposure than the general population.
+WebMD claims they make up around 35% of all radiation exposure in the average American, an increase from around 11% in the early 1980s.
+Given their proximity to X-rays, healthcare workers are at a much greater risk of radiation exposure than the general population.
 Radiation can increase the risk of developing cataracts, skin burns, and cancer.

 Nurses should minimize time spent working in radiation zones and keep their distance from the source of radiation.
 Protective clothing including lead aprons, thyroid shields, and lead gloves can also shield the body from radiation.
 Make sure your workplace has radiation standards in place with regular training and reviewing.

 Nurses may become ill when exposed to biological agents, such as bacteria, fungi, parasites, and viruses.
-This exposure can be unintentional, from lab workers examining pathogens to a nurse getting a needle-stick injury from a needle containing a blood borne virus.
+This exposure can be unintentional, from lab workers examining pathogens to a nurse getting a needle-stick injury from a needle containing a bloodborne virus.

-Make sure you work in an office with access to safety equipment including gloves and glasses for your protection.
+Make sure you work in an environment with access to safety equipment including gloves and glasses for your protection.
 Also, ensure you have all your necessary shots.
 In some cases, vaccines may protect workers from common biological agents like hepatitis B.

 While these hazards make healthcare a dangerous sector, the risks can be minimized.
-Practicing these steps can make healthcare workers feel more confident in their high-risk environment and enjoy the rewards of their vital labor.
+Practicing these steps can make healthcare workers feel more confident and comfortable in their high-risk environment and enjoy the rewards of their vital labor.